WSU-kduncan/s24cicd-RobertDallessandris/README-CI.md

           tags: user/app:latest
 ```

 Some variables need to be updated from this template. first update the build-push-action to the latest version from the marketplace page.
 Next replace user/app:latest with your dokerhub repositories name.
-Finally, i will change DOKERHUB_TOKEN to DOCKERHUB_PASSWORD since that is what I named my token secret.
+Finally, i will change DOKERHUB_TOKEN to DOCKER_PASSWORD and DOCKERHUB_USERNAME to DOCKER_USERNAME since that is what I named my secrets.
 The yaml file now look like this:

 ```yaml
 name: ci